Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Experiments

-To better understand the different models' generalization capabilities and ensure the models are not hand-crafted for human-like structures, we also assess the network's performance on animal datasets.
+\paragraph{Animals datasets - SMAL and TOSCA} To better understand the different models' generalization capabilities and ensure the models are not hand-crafted for human-like structures, we also assess the network's performance on animal datasets.
 SMAL \cite{smal} dataset provides a generative model for synthetic animals creation in different categories as cats, horses, etc.; SMAL is extracted from a continuous parametric space with a fixed number of vertices and same triangulation for all shapes, with the possibility of generating "infinitely many" training samples.
 Unlike SMAL, TOSCA \cite{tosca} contains a fixed selection of shapes, including 9 cats, 11 dogs, 3 wolves, etc. Which is both dramatically smaller and has no topological guarantees, meaning no two shapes have the same triangulation.
-The animal's datasets experiment was conducted as follows: For each SMAL category, we create 80 shapes for training and 20 for the test, resulting in 500 samples.
+The animals datasets experiment was conducted as follows: For each SMAL category, we create 80 shapes for training and 20 for the test, resulting in 500 samples.
 We must emphasize that previous methods \cite{3dcoded} that worked with SMAL used two orders of magnitude more training samples in their experiments.
 Table \ref{tb:fausursmal} expresses the advantages of DG2N over previous works that are considered state-of-the-art in this regime.
 The tested spectral based methods (FMnet variant \cite{fmnet,halimi}) failed to converge on the remeshed datasets, probably due to the unstable and noise process of the decomposition of the Laplacians.
+Compared to ZoomOut and PMF we see similar trains to the FAUST and SCAPE experiments, where both achieve an average of 4 cm MGE worse results than DG2N. \paragraph{Deformable irregular correspondences - point clouds registration} Point cloud registration is undoubtedly one of the hardest registration tasks for 3D shapes, while it is the most common scenario in real-world cases.
+We evaluate the different methods of chosen classes from SHAPENET \cite{shapenet}, namely chairs, cars, and plains; Each category contains multiple subjects, where no pair is isometric, nor has the same number of points.
+Unlike meshes, point clouds suffer from noise and topology ambiguity due to the sampling process involved in generating them and the surface-approximation heuristics needed to define each point's neighborhood.
+Spectral based methods undergo significantly degradation in the results, since spectral decomposition of point clouds is inaccurate and unstable ~\cite{pclap1,pclap2}.
+GeoFMNet is a supervised pipeline, thus irrelevant for this evaluation as ShapeNet doesn't contain any correspondence labels.
+The authors of SURFMNet did not evaluate on point-clouds nor offered the tools for such evaluation.
+For fairness, we used \cite{Sharp:2020:LNT} which is a new tool for Laplacian decomposition on point clouds for the evaluation of SURFMNet.
+No dataset currently exists with ground-truth correspondences between deformable point clouds, so we turn to evaluate the performance of the different methods visually, in terms of smoothness, coherence\footnote{A good alignment will map a guitar neck of one shape to the other.}, and robustness to deformations.